danielwidhiarto/Drax-Bot/README.md

 1. **Clone the repository**: Clone this repository to your local machine using `git clone https://github.com/danielwidhiarto/Drax-Bot.git`.

-2. **Install dependencies: Navigate to the project directory and install the necessary dependencies by running `npm install`.
+2. **Install dependencies**: Navigate to the project directory and install the necessary dependencies by running `npm install`.

-3. **Configure bot token: Get a bot token from the [Discord Developer Portal](https://discord.com/developers/applications) and configure it in the `config.json` file.
+3. **Configure bot token**: Get a bot token from the [Discord Developer Portal](https://discord.com/developers/applications) and configure it in the `config.json` file.

 4. **Run the bot**: Start DraxBot by running `npm start`.
 DraxBot should now be running on your Discord server.